-If you’ve just heard about Wise and you can’t help wondering “Is Wise legit?”
-You may be interested to know the company is fully regulated by the F.C.A (Financial Conduct Authority).
+If you’ve just heard about Wise, you can’t help wondering, “Is Wise legit?”
+You may be interested to know that the F.C.A.
+(Financial Conduct Authority) comprehensively regulates the company.
 Users are verified for protection against money laundering and fraud in the same way as big banks and major financial institutions.

-Wise is an online money transfer service founded in Britain back in January 2011.
+Wise is an online money transfer service founded in Britain in January 2011.

-According to their annual report, the company has over 6 million customers that transfer approx. $4 billion every single month.
+According to their annual report, the company has approximately 6 million customers transferring. $4 billion every single month.

-The idea is to match transfers with other people, keep commission rates low, and use the inter-bank mid-exchange rate (as found on Reuters or Google).
-This differs from traditional currency transfers which are usually done using the buy and sell rates (with the broker pocketing the difference between the two.)
+The idea is to match transfers with others, keep commission rates low, and use the inter-bank mid-exchange rate (as found on Reuters or Google).
+This differs from traditional currency transfers, usually done using the buy and sell rates (with the broker pocketing the difference between the two.)

 Wise is available in the following languages: English, Polish, French, Spanish, Italian, Hungarian, Portuguese, Chinese, German, and Russian.

-This new approach to transferring cash allows customers to send and receive money safely with much lower fees than the majority of high-street banks.
-In fact, in some cases, using this service can be up to eight times cheaper than using a regular bank.
+This new approach to transferring cash allows customers to send and receive money safely with much lower fees than most high-street banks.
+In fact, in some cases, this service can be up to eight times cheaper than a regular bank.

-The system works by bypassing expensive international payments by using two local transfers instead of one international transaction.
-For example, if you wanted to convert your pounds into dollars, you simply pay the dollars into Wise’s UK-based account and the equivalent amount is then sent from Wise’s dollar account to the recipient.
+The system bypasses expensive international payments using two local transfers instead of one international transaction.
+For example, if you want to convert your pounds into dollars, you pay the dollars into Wise’s UK-based account, and the equivalent amount is then sent from Wise’s dollar account to the recipient.

-One of the hottest startups in the financial world at the moment, Wise is widely considered a market leader in the Fintech space with a valuation of around $3.5 Billion, making it the most valuable financial technology startup in Europe.
+One of the hottest startups in the financial world, Wise is widely considered a market leader in the Fintech space with a valuation of around $3.5 Billion, making it the most valuable financial technology startup in Europe.

-The company currently has 1900 employees that work from the headquarters in London, United Kingdom, and has 12 office locations in 11 different countries across 4 continents.
+The company currently has 1900 employees that work from the headquarters in London, United Kingdom, and has 12 offices in 11 different countries across four continents.

-The award-winning Wise was conceived by two Estonian Fintech innovators named Taavet Hinrikus and Kristo Käärmann.
+The award-winning Wise was conceived by two Estonian Fintech innovators, Taavet Hinrikus and Kristo Käärmann.

 A huge leap in the company’s success can be attributed to the mega-investments of PayPal’s co-founder, Peter Thiel, and Virgin’s founder Richard Branson.